michalkrupa/video-multiframe-viewer/README.md

 ### Configuration

-Edit the contents of the configuration is in index.html (open with Notepad)
+Edit the contents of the configuration in assets/script.js (open with Notepad)

 * The `sources` of each video set can be used to select the videos you want to display.
 Make sure they are in the same folder as the viewer code